CumulusNetworks/docs/content/cumulus-netq-41/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 The recommended `Use%` to proceed with installation is under 70%.

 You can delete previous software tarballs in the `/mnt/installables/` directory to regain some space.
-If you can not bring disk space to under 70% usage, contact the NVIDIA Support team.
+If you can not bring disk space to under 70% usage, contact the NVIDIA support team.

 2. Run the `netq show opta-health` command and check that all pods are in the `READY` state.
 If not, contact the NVIDIA support team.